 The Company's Audit Committee consists of three independent Directors and operates under a written charter adopted by the Board and amended in July 2004.
-The amended Charter is attached to this Proxy

-Statement as Appendix A. The current members of the Audit Committee are William J. Armfield, IV, R. Wiley Bourne, Jr., who is the Committee Chair, and Donald F. Orr.
+The current members of the Audit Committee are William J. Armfield, IV, R. Wiley Bourne, Jr., who is the Committee Chair, and Donald F. Orr.

-The Company's management is responsible for the Company's internal controls and financial reporting.
-Ernst & Young LLP, the Company's independent auditor, is responsible for auditing the Company's annual consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and for issuing a report on those financial statements.
-The Audit Committee monitors and oversees these processes, and the Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the Company's independent auditors.
+The Company's management is responsible for the Company's financial statements and reporting process and for establishing and maintaining an adequate system of internal control over financial reporting.
+Ernst & Young LLP, the Company's independent registered public accounting firm, is responsible for auditing the Company's consolidated financial statements, for attesting to Management's Report on Internal Control over Financial Reporting, and for assessing the effectiveness of internal control over financial reporting.
+The Audit Committee monitors and oversees these processes, and the Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the Company's independent registered public accounting firm.